 The risk of towing behind large trucks.

-Although bigger trucks are very impressive, once they get over 8.5T Gross Vehicle Mass (GVM), they aren’t compatible with Aluminium trailers.
-With heavy suspension utilized on the larger trucks, they tend to be very rough on the back end.
-Basically, as these larger trucks (with harsh suspension) go over bumps in the road, they send a whip through the drawbar, and it is inevitable that the Aluminium trailers will become fatigued and you may begin to see an early onset of cracking.
+Although bigger trucks are very impressive, once they get over 8.5T Gross Vehicle Mass (GVM), they aren’t compatible with Aluminium Trailers.
+With heavy suspension utilised on the larger trucks, they tend to be very rough on the back end.
+Basically, as these larger trucks (with harsh suspension) go over bumps in the road, they send a whip through the drawbar, and it is inevitable that the Aluminium Trailers will become fatigued and you may begin to see an early onset of cracking.

 Problematic Potholes